Wildlife, Botany, Rare and Endangered Species Protection

 The initial phase of most projects located within mapped habitat for rare and endangered species is a Habitat Assessment.
 Oxbow’s broad experience and ecological research experience means that we can identify important habitat features efficiently, often having done similar work in the vicinity over the prior twenty-five years.
 The assessment itself can sometimes indicate that there is no conflict with the listed species – habitat mapping is a guidance tool, not where the animals or plants necessarily live – or can determine those portions of a project that may have a conflict and help guide its resolution through our representation to the regulatory authorities.

 In Massachusetts, a Habitat Assessment is a part of the Massachusetts Endangered Species Act “Checklist” filing.
 In other New England and Northeastern States a Habitat Assessment is needed, though its format may be adapted for the species and the regulations that apply.
-The Habitat Assessment will include GIS mapping, cover type mapping and a comparison of the species’ habitat needs and that found on the project site.
+The Habitat Assessment will include GIS mapping, cover type mapping and a comparison of the species’ habitat needs and that are found on the project site.

 Conservation and Management Permits (MA)